tnyeanderson/heart-sms-backend/README.md

 127.0.0.1 localhost api.heart.lan web.heart.lan mqtt.heart.lan
 ```

-Then you should generate a wildcard certificate for `*.heart.lan` (I use my PFSense CA for this).
+Then you should generate a wildcard certificate for `*.heart.lan` (I use my PFSense CA for this, but you can use `openssl`).

 Then start caddy from the project root to get SSL/TLS *almost* everywhere:
 ```